-- Train people close to you so they are available to help with alarms and emergencies - Notify the local EMS department (fire station, police, etc.) - Have backup batteries, controller and any additional information your team gives you to prepare for leaving the hospital
+- Have a trained person available to help with alarms and emergencies - Notify the local EMS department (fire station, police, etc.) - Have backup batteries, controller and any additional information your team gives you to prepare for leaving the hospital

-If your care team feels you must stay in the hospital for a longer period of time, discuss how you can continue to progress in your daily care activities.
+If your care team feels you must stay in the hospital for a longer period of time, you may be able to get school services in the hospital.
+In-hospital school staff can work with your school to make sure you get the right learning materials.